DrKarma05/GTPS-website/README.md

 ## Contact Us

-If you have any questions or concerns, please reach out through our [Discord Server](https://discord.gg/neotopia).
+If you have any questions or concerns, please reach out through our Discord (Karma).

 ## Legal Notice